Many people are making the move South – South Carolina, that is.

 If you are sick of shoveling and shivering, go South.
 South Carolina has an annual average temperature of 74°F, and it’s sunny about 215 days a year.

-South Carolina has suffered the impact from some storms as of late, but many of its new buildings are constructed with special protections against hurricane-force winds.
+South Carolina has suffered the impact of some storms as of late, but many of its new buildings are constructed with special protections against hurricane-force winds.

 4. Great Place To Retire

 Many older couples choose to live out their golden years in South Carolina.
 The favorable tax rates make it especially appealing for people on a fixed income.

 There are many pleasant retirement communities that assure seniors that they will make new friends and enjoy lots of activities.
 For more independent living, there are many condominiums where you can get all the amenities without having to worry about doing all the landscaping and upkeep yourself.

 5. You Can Earn Money Through Short Term Rentals

 Many homeowners in Myrtle Beach and other South Carolina communities spend part of the year in the state and other months elsewhere.
 They may see their condo or house as an investment, using it on occasion for family vacations but also expecting it to generate income.